 Click to see a timeline of the park's development.

 The Foundation Park Conservancy was created in 2009 by Mount Vernon Mayor Richard K. Mavis to develop and execute a master plan for what was then known as Foundation Park.
-Initially an 85-acre park encompassing two lakes and river frontage, acquired by the City of Mount Vernon in 2000 with a grant from the Knox County Foundation, it was expanded to 125-acres with the assistance of a 2006 Clean Ohio Grant.
+Initially an 85-acre park encompassing two lakes and river frontage acquired by the City of Mount Vernon in 2000 with a grant from the Knox County Foundation, it was expanded to 125-acres with the assistance of a 2006 Clean Ohio Grant.

 The fortuitous location of Foundation Park, adjacent to the Ohio to Erie Trail system, the scenic Kokosing River, and historic Downtown Mount Vernon, encouraged the Conservancy board members to set the bar high for this unique recreational and economic development opportunity.